SohZHong/stmy-telegram-bot/README.md

   - **Intro generation** — LLM rewrites raw intro text into a polished, structured welcome message
   - **Contact auto-reply** — answers "who to contact" questions in group chat
   - **AI Insights** — chat summary, activity leaderboard, and natural-language member queries for admins
-- **NS long-termer verification** — new members can claim NS long-termer status; admins receive a verification request with approve/reject buttons
+- **NS long-termer verification** — new members can claim NS long-termer status and provide their Discord ID; admins receive a verification request with the Discord ID and approve/reject buttons
 - **Member status tracking** — members have a status (lurker/contributor/member) tracked in the database; NS long-termers are auto-promoted to contributor
 - **Delegation** — assign a specific admin to receive notifications for NS verification, link alerts, or reports (defaults to all admins)
 - **Action logging** — all admin actions are logged and browsable with filters